 For information and resources in local communities, contact the Family Caregiver Support Program.
-You can also call our toll-free number, 1-866-843-9810, and a resource specialist will help you find the local legal resources to meet your needs.
+They can put you in touch with a resource specialist who will help you find the local legal resources to meet your needs.

 State resources for finding information and advance directives forms.